agenteo/agenteo.github.com/source/_drafts/best-practices-releasing-semantic-versioned-ruby-libraries.md

 end
 {% endhighlight %}

 This gracefully handles errors by providing your clients with objects with the same signature for an error and a success response.
-For example imagine an article with a term id using the API library to retirieve more term information -- when the library returns a `FallbackTerm` the article page can hide the term information or just display its fallback fields knowing they are the same as `Term`.
+For example imagine an article with a term id using the API library to retrieve more term information -- when the library returns a `FallbackTerm` the article page can hide the term information or just display its fallback fields knowing they are the same as `Term`.

 The fallback fields could be empty or a default set of values you want to display -- the library has control on what the client receives.

 ## Handling deprecations

-When an API endpoint updates its response formats the library istantiating objects from an outdated data structure will break. **This is the responsability of a library wrapping an API**, being in the middle and catching errors instead of the clients breaking or concerning about changes in the API responses.
+When an API updates its response formats the library will break instantiating objects from an outdated data structure.
+This is good, **this is the role of a library wrapping an API** -- catching errors instead of its clients and concerning about the server API internals.
 Release a major [version](http://semver.org/) to inform your clients a backward incompatible change was introduced.

 If you control the API have a versioned endpoint or a request header to prevent introducing breaking changes without a deprecation phase.
 Here's an example using a data structure to deprecate incoming major API changes -- the following API response use `seo_slug_plural` to be renamed to `seo_slug`.